genesiscommunitysuccess/docs/docs/04_front-end/03_design-systems/05_tokens/02_typography.md

 ## Font sizes and line heights

-Group of variables describing the font size and line-height hierarchy.
+This is a group of variables describing the font size and line-height hierarchy.

 ```ts
 export const typeRampBaseFontSizeValue = '14px';